HelloChatterbox/dev_documentation/docs/mycroft-technologies/mycroft-skills-kit.md

 _NOTE: `msk` has only been tested on Linux systems_

-`msk` comes pre installed on the [Mark 1](https://mycroft.ai/documentation/mark-1), [Picroft](https://mycroft.ai/documentation/picroft) and the `git` installation of Mycroft-core.
+`msk` comes pre installed on the [Mark 1](https://chatterbox.ai/documentation/mark-1), [Picroft](https://chatterbox.ai/documentation/picroft) and the `git` installation of Chatterbox-core.
 The utility is self-contained and can be installed separately using `pip` by typing the following line into the terminal on your Linux system:

 ```bash
 pip3 install msk